 I’m just going to leave the publisher’s summary

-“A set textbook at Hogwarts School of Witchcraft and Wizardry since publication, Newt Scamander’s masterpiece has entertained wizarding families through the generations.
+Publisher’s Summary: “A set textbook at Hogwarts School of Witchcraft and Wizardry since publication, Newt Scamander’s masterpiece has entertained wizarding families through the generations.
 Fantastic Beasts and Where to Find Them is an indispensable introduction to the magical beasts of the wizarding world.

 Scamander’s years of travel and research have created a tome of unparalleled importance.
 Some of the beasts will be familiar to readers of the Harry Potter books – the Hippogriff, the Basilisk, the Hungarian Horntail… others will surprise even the most ardent amateur Magizoologist.

 Narrated by Eddie Redmayne, this is the first audiobook edition of Scamander’s textbook ever to be released.
 Having starred as Newt Scamander himself in the movie Fantastic Beasts and Where to Find Them, who better to narrate this Hogwarts Library book from one of the wizarding world’s most famous Magizoologists?
-Eddie’s film credits include The Danish Girl, My Week with Marilyn, Les Misérables and The Theory of Everything, for which he won a Golden Globe, an Academy Award and a BAFTA Award for Best Actor.”
+Eddie’s film credits include The Danish Girl, My Week with Marilyn, Les Misérables and The Theory of Everything, for which he won a Golden Globe, an Academy Award, and a BAFTA Award for Best Actor.”

 If you are ready to dig into the Lord of the Ring Series, this audiobook is for you.
 Like Jim Dale and the Harry Potter series, Rob Inglis is the go-to narrator for all things Lord of the Rings and, while you don’t necessarily have to start with “The Hobbit” to enjoy the series, we recommend enjoying the adventures of Bilbo Baggins first.
 But be prepared.
 This is a long listen, so best saved for those long travel days.

 The nanny who comes to save The Banks family is magically brought to life by Sophie Thompson, making what I found a rather hard book to read-aloud, much more accessible in audio form.
-If your kids, or you for that matter, have Mary Poppins fever, this first book will be a welcomed listen.
+If your kids, or you for that matter, have Mary Poppins fever, this first book will be a welcome listen.